wqu-nd/finetuneR/README.md

 ## Example

 Here is a complete workflow for fine-tuning a text classification model over multiple runs.

-You can also use the run_finetuning.R file for the classification example.
+You can also use the **run_finetuning.R** file for both the *classification and regression examples*.

 ### 1. Load Libraries